zacfrulloni/Prompt-Engineering-Holy-Grail/README.md

 Welcome to the Prompt Engineering Hub!
-This repository is a curated resource for anyone interested in learning and advancing prompt engineering techniques.
+This repository is a curated resource for anyone interested in learning and advancing prompt engineering techniques..

 ## Table of Contents